 Ever know or meet someone, who then becomes famous?
 I have.
 But that isn’t what my Christmas Miracle story is about.
 I once auditioned for a short film produced and directed by Drew Scott, a local actor/real estate salesman/producer.
 It was before I had cancer and was quite a bit heavier than I am now.
 But… Continue reading Another Christmas Miracle

 I shaved off my mustache about a month ago, and my new look depressed me.
 I mean, how pathetic can a grown man get – worrying about how he looks without a mustache?
 But when you’ve had a ‘stache for fifty years, it’s difficult to accept a new look.
 And in the actor’s world –… Continue reading A New Look

 I had just got home from the doctor’s office and was getting ready to go to Gastown to watch Adrienne and her band perform at the Guilt & Co pub.
 Holly was making a fuss, sensing that I was leaving her again, and I almost canceled my plans.
 When she looked at me, her eyes… Continue reading Music Calms My Spirit

-Yesterday, I went for a walk in Gates Park, Port Coquitlam and enjoyed the weather and the great friends I have in the Surrey Trekkers Volkssport Walking Club.
+Yesterday, I went for a walk in Gates Park, Port Coquitlam, and enjoyed the weather and the great friends in the Surrey Trekkers Volkssport Walking Club.
 But I was tired and figured that I’d pass on the Sunday walk in Stanley Park.
-But Holly woke me up at 2:30 AM this morning to… Continue reading Happy Mother’s Day!
+But Holly woke me up at 2:30 AM this morning to let her… Continue reading Happy Mother’s Day!

 Nobody knows when it happened – but everyone knew that it had snowed during the night.
 It’s an excellent example of the legal term ‘circumstantial evidence’ – although you didn’t see it snowing during the night – when you awoke and looked out the window – you accepted it as a ‘fact.’
 But it seldom… Continue reading Snowflakes and Ice Cream